RnewGrab Deal : Flat 23% off on live classes + 2 free self-paced courses as a bonus! - SCHEDULE CALL Rnew

 Change the Security Group Settings

-• From the EC2 dashboard, you may check that security group for the instance has been changed.
+• From the EC2 dashboard, you may check that the security group, for instance has been changed.

 Add/Create a Network Interface